doughgle/cryptocracy/README.md

 It will put them in your Cryptocracy home directory (`$HOME/.cryptocracy` by default).
 The Key Authority can now share the public parameters file with all of the users of Cryptocracy.

-Once a Data Owner has the `params`, they can begin encrypting files.
+Once a Data Owner has the `params`, they can begin encrypting files with access policies.
 They can also generate a user key pair.

 ## CLI